Codes for Correcting Localized Deletions: Main Results

-The code properties in Theorems~\ref{thm:1} and~\ref{thm:2} show that: \begin{enumerate}[leftmargin=*] \item The redundancy is logarithmic in $k$ for $w=o(\log k)$; and linear in $w$ for $w=\Omega(\log k)$.
+\begin{enumerate}[leftmargin=*] \item The redundancy is logarithmic in $k$ for $w=o(\log k)$; and linear in $w$ for $w=\Omega(\log k)$.
 One can easily verify that this corresponds to a code rate $R=k/n$ that is asymptotically optimal for both regimes, i.e., $R\to 1$ as $k\to +\infty$. \item The decoding complexity is quadratic; and the encoding complexity is near-linear for small $w$, and subquadratic for large $w$. \item The probability of decoding failure vanishes asymptotically in $k$ for $c\geq 4$.
 Moreover, this probability decreases exponentially in $c$ for a fixed $k$. \end{enumerate}

 In terms of the code construction, the only difference between the two regimes: $w=o(\log k)$ and $w=\Omega(\log k)$, is the choice of the value of the chunking length $\ell$ (Fig.~\ref{fig:1}).
 For $w=\Omega(\log k)$ we set $\ell=w$ (Theorem~\ref{thm:2}), whereas for $w=o(\log k)$ we set $\ell=\log k$ (Theorem~\ref{thm:1}).
 The reason we differentiate between these two regimes is because our analysis in Section~\ref{sec:8} shows that $\ell=\Omega(\log k)$ is always required to guarantee that GC codes have an asymptotically vanishing probability of decoding failure.
 So although the choice of $\ell=w$ gives a good trade-off between redundancy and decoding complexity as we explain in Section~\ref{sec:5}, it does not guarantee a low probability of error when $w=o(\log k)$.